HackLE11/hackle11.uk/_pages/about.md

 ## Who's in?

 If enough people are interested in getting involved with something like this, then we can make it happen!
-Why not read our blog to find out more, and then [join us](/join) if you like what you see :-)
+Why not read our blog to find out more, and then [join us](/join) if you like what you see.